 Early on during his tenure at Mercer, Coach Hoffman would literally go door to door, business to business, speak at Rotary Clubs, Exchange Clubs, Elks Clubs, Civic Clubs, and urge people to attend a game.
 This face to face “recruiting” of the community worked.

 When the team started winning, the impressions Coach Hoffman made on individuals and businesses alike turned into ticket sales, donors, sponsors, and fans.

 Share Your Program

 Practices are intense.
 Locker rooms are sacred.
 Road Trips are focused.
 Team meals are for bonding.
-Each of those statements hold true, but to be a successful mid-major program others need to be let in the circle of the program.
+Each of those statements holds true, but to be a successful mid-major program, others need to be let in the circle of the program.

 The biggest asset mid-major programs hold in comparison with Power 5 programs is access.
 Donors and fans have the ability to interact and develop relationships with athletes.
 At Mercer, men’s basketball practice is open.
 Members of the booster group for the program are treated to lunch and are given time to mingle with players.

 Boosters have gone on the road with the team.
 Alums have both given and listened to pre-game speeches.
 Locker room tours happen weekly.
 Our men’s basketball and football teams wait after games on the court and on the field to interact with family and fans.

 While each of those examples sounds like small items, cumulatively, they make fans, alums, and donors feel like they are a part of the team.
 Small investments in access lead to a family atmosphere in the stands.

 Athletic departments are diverse, and job functions are wide-ranging.
 From marketing to compliance, to development and athletic training, each staff member is hired for a very specific and specialized job function.